 Eligibility Requirements for CPT:

-- Must be enrolled for one academic year, consecutive semesters (Fall & Spring) before being eligible for CPT.
+- Must have been enrolled for one academic year, (Fall & Spring) before being eligible for CPT.

 - Exception: Graduate students whose programs require immediate participation in CPT.

 - Must maintain full-time enrollment status during the fall and spring semester.